poetix/thelastinstance/content/posts/poyem.md

     No salvage for those savaged by feral media claim slightly-mauled, frontrunning comeback tour.
-    Bellum omnium contra omnes has its moments of breathless camaraderie, like arena bloodsport
+    Bellum omnium contra omnes has moments
+    of breathless camaraderie, like bloodsport
     suspended for celebrity cameo,
     recaptioned image macro drawing egregious
     micropayments.

     I cannot say I saw the point of Dryden at nineteen.
 This likewise may elude you.
     In which case let it go.
-It may come to you anon.
+It may come anon.
     Dryden is funnier, or alleged to be.
-    Don't judge me by my weakling prosody: everyone has their off-day, or decade, or ageless aeon.
+    Don't judge me by my knock-kneed prosody: everyone has their off-day, or decade, or ageless aeon.